Naser-IR/someweb-pre-final/README.md

 we were working in another repositry but something went wrong there couldn't find the proplem so we opened a new one and put every thing here
 ### package
-we used rect-router-dom version 5
+we used rect-router-dom version 5 other things was from the ract like useState useRef... the use state we use in appjs then in every time we need to update we use it to render